StaPH-B/staphb_toolkit/docs/workflow_docs/monroe.md

 Monroe `ont_assembly` can accept ONT Fast5 or FastQ read data.
 If Fast5 files are provided, high accuracy basecalling will be performed using a GPU-optimized environment.
 ONT FastQ files, in accordance to the [ARTIC bioinformatics protocols](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html), undergo demultiplexing and read filtering prior to genome assembly with either [NanoPolish](https://nanopolish.readthedocs.io/en/latest/) or [Medaka](https://github.com/nanoporetech/medaka).

-Output from snp-dists and IQ-Tree are curated into a single pdf report using the [StaPH-B cluster-report-env](https://hub.docker.com/r/staphb/cluster-report-env)

-guppy
-guppy artic minion artic medaka

 ### Quick Start
 ````